yupenghe/REPTILE/README.md

 R
 > install.packages("REPTILE")
 ```
-The documentation of the R package is available in
+More information about this R package is available in
 [REPTILE CRAN webpage](https://cran.rstudio.com/web/packages/REPTILE/).